Chart Color Schemes

 Leichhardt ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Leichhardt's population showed low cultural diversity, with 88.4% being citizens and 87.4% born in Australia.
-English was the language spoken at home by 93.4%.
-Christianity was the predominant religion at 41.6%.
+Leichhardt's cultural diversity was found to be below average, with 88.4% of its population being citizens and 87.4% born in Australia.
+English was spoken at home by 93.4%.
+Christianity was the main religion, comprising 41.6%.

 Frequently Asked Questions - Diversity